DENVER -- The Colorado Rockies and San Diego Padres finished the first week of the season headed in opposite directions.

 Just as he did Opening Day at Milwaukee on Monday, Jhoulys Chacin pitched 6 2/3 innings of one-run ball.
 The Rockies, whose rotation seemed questionable to outsiders entering the season, have received at least six innings from their starter in all but one game.

-After their productive first, the Rockies didn't score again until the sixth, when Jonathan Herrera (3-for-4, triple, two RBI) blooped an opposite-field single into left field, just fair.
+The Rockies didn't score again until the sixth, Volquez's final inning, when Jonathan Herrera (3-for-4, triple, two RBIs), blooped an opposite-field single into left field, just fair.
 The hit scored Jordan Pacheco, who led off with a single and moved up on a sacrifice and a groundout.
+Volquez then got Chacin to fly out on his 102nd and final pitch.

-Chacin held the Padres scoreless until the fourth, when Chris Denorfia doubled home a run with two outs.
-After retiring the first two batters in the seventh with Colorado ahead 4-1, Chacin gave up a single to Alexi Amarista and departed to a loud ovation from the announced crowd of 31,060 at Coors Field.
+Chacin held the Padres scoreless until the fourth when Chris Denorfia doubled home a run with two outs.
+After retiring the first two batters in the seventh with Colorado ahead 4-1, Chacin gave up a single to Alexi Amarista and departed after 99 pitches to a loud ovation from the announced crowd of 31,060 at Coors Field.

-Edgmer Escalona gave up single to John Baker, sending Amarista to third and bringing up pinch hitter Carlos Quentin, who has been the Padres' best -- and really, lone -- hitter this season.
+Edgmer Escalona relieved Chacin and gave up a single to John Baker, sending Amarista to third and bringing up pinch hitter Carlos Quentin, who has been the Padres' best hitter this season.
 He grounded into an inning-ending fielder's choice.

 The Rockies then broke the game open in the seventh.
-After Joe Thatcher gave up a one-out double to Fowler and Carlos Gonzalez walked, Anthony Bass came on in relief.
-Rosario drove Bass' 0-1 fastball into the left field stands for his third homer.
+After Joe Thatcher gave up a one-out double to Fowler and Gonzalez walked, Anthony Bass came on in relief.
+Rosario drove Bass' 0-1 fastball into the left-field stands for his third homer.

-The Rockies tacked on two more runs against Bass in the eighth.
-Herrera's triple followed a leadoff single by Chris Nelson, and pinch hitter Yorvit Torrealba's single scored Herrera.
+The Rockies tacked on two more runs against Bass in the eighth, the runs scoring on Herrera's RBI triple followed by pinch hitter Yorvit Torrealba's single.